 Fine Art is traditionally known for painting and drawing.
 This is a course that gives you the opportunity to discover ways of working in these areas but also includes printmaking, 3D and 2D methods, digital media, mixed media and installation art.
-From suggested staring points and workshop delivery you will be encouraged to develop as a high level thinker and creative interpreter.
+From suggested starting points and workshop delivery you will be encouraged to develop as a high level thinker and creative interpreter.
 Underpinning your work will be the development of vital drawing skills and the appreciation of a broad range of other artists work.

-A previous art and design GCSE at grade 4 or above or similar and/or a passion and interest in the subject
+A previous art and design GCSE at grade 4 or above or similar and/or a passion and interest in the subject.

-Successful interview with an art tutor (bring a portfolio of your art and design work)
+Successful interview with an art tutor (bring a portfolio of your art and design work).

-Good verbal and written communication
+Good verbal and written communication.

-Good drawing skills are a bonus
+Good drawing skills are a requirement.